WLGCCYCC/SOA-CPD-AGENT/README.md

 **CIA compliance = automatic SOA compliance** for dual members ✓

+*(Always verify current rules directly with the CIA/SOA — this table is a convenience reference, not an authoritative source.)*

 ---

 ## Frequently Asked Questions

 **Does this store my data anywhere?**
 No. Your CPD data lives in your own Google Sheet.
 Your API key is stored only in your browser's local storage.
-Nothing is sent to any third-party server except Anthropic's API (for the AI chat).
+Nothing goes to a third-party server except Anthropic's API for the AI chat.

 **How much does the API cost?**
-Typical usage (logging a few activities, checking progress) costs less than $1/month.
-Each chat message costs a fraction of a cent.

-**Can I use this if I'm only an SOA member (not CIA)?**
-The dashboard is built around CIA rules.
-SOA-only members have different requirements — the agent can still help you track, but the compliance calculation may not be accurate for your situation.

-**What if my hours show as zero?**
-Make sure your Google Sheet is published correctly (Step 3).
-The published CSV URL must point to the "CPD Log" sheet specifically, not the entire document.
+Typically under $1/month for normal use.

 **Can multiple people use this?**
-Yes!
-Each person sets up their own Google Sheet and connects their own API key.
-Everyone's data stays separate.
+Yes — each person sets up their own Google Sheet and API key.
+Data stays separate.
+The Free CPD Library tab can optionally be shared across friends to pool resource discovery.

+**What if my hours show as zero or wrong?**
+Make sure your Google Sheet is published correctly (Step 3), and that the CSV URL points to the specific tab, not the whole document.

+**Is this officially affiliated with the CIA or SOA?**
+No. This is an independent tool built by an actuary for personal and community use.
+It is not endorsed by either organization.
+Always verify compliance through official channels.

 ---

 ## About

-This tool was built by **Shawn Yu, FSA** out of frustration with the existing CPD tracking tools — which are clunky, expensive, and don't make it easy to know if you're actually on track.
+Built by **Shawn Yu, FSA** out of frustration with existing CPD tracking tools.
+Shared with the actuarial community in the spirit of making this easier for everyone.

-If you find this useful, share it with your actuarial colleagues.
-If you have suggestions, open an issue on this GitHub repo.

-*For actuaries, by an actuary.*
+*For actuaries, by an actuary.
+Use at your own risk — and always double-check your numbers.*